 Even amidst burnout, there are likely aspects of SEO that you still enjoy.
 Maybe you love the creative challenge of content ideation, or perhaps you find satisfaction in the technical puzzle of site architecture.
 Reflect on what truly motivates you within SEO.
 Identifying these passion points can help you pinpoint related roles in other fields.
 If you love crafting content strategies, a transition to content marketing could be a natural fit.
 If technical SEO is your jam, perhaps UX engineering or web development could be a fulfilling next step.
 One person might find they enjoy “the creative side of coming up with content briefs,” while another thrives on technical tasks.

-Transfer Your SEO Skills
+How Your SEO Skills Transfer to Other Roles

 Leaving SEO doesn’t mean abandoning your hard-earned skills.
 Many are highly transferable and valuable in other digital marketing roles.
 Recognizing these strengths is the first step in successfully transitioning to a new career.